John is a retired librarian who writes articles based on material gleaned mainly from obscure books and journals.

 “The Queer Feet” revolves around a clever piece of deduction by Chesterton’s priest/detective Father Brown, but it depends on a highly contrived situation and a statement about human behaviour that, if it applied in 1911, certainly does not do so today.

 The situation is the annual dinner of an exclusive men’s club called The Twelve True Fishermen.
 Their dinner is at the equally exclusive, not to say bizarre, Vernon Hotel in London’s Belgravia.
-The restaurant only has one table, at which 24 people can sit, but if there only 12 diners, as on this occasion, they can sit in a row and have a view of the hotel garden.
+The restaurant only has one table, at which 24 people can sit, but if there are only 12 diners, as on this occasion, they can sit in a row and have a view of the hotel garden.
 The restaurant employs fifteen waiters, who therefore outnumber the guests.

-Another fact that is essential to the story is that The Twelve True Fishermen are most interested in the fish course of their dinner, and for this purpose they supply their own cutlery of ornate silver knives and forks, shaped like fish, each with a large pearl in the handle.
+Another fact that is essential to the story is that The Twelve True Fishermen are most interested in the fish course of their dinner, and for this purpose, they supply their own cutlery of ornate silver knives and forks, shaped like fish, each with a large pearl in the handle.

-On the day of the dinner a crisis occurs when one of the fifteen waiters suffers a severe stroke and is taken to a room upstairs.
-As the waiter is a Catholic he asks for a priest to hear his last confession, which is why Father Brown is on the premises.
+On the day of the dinner, a crisis occurs when one of the fifteen waiters suffers a severe stroke and is taken to a room upstairs.
+As the waiter is a Catholic, he asks for a priest to hear his last confession, which is why Father Brown is on the premises.
 The waiter has asked Father Brown to write out a long document, the nature of which is not fully explained by Chesterton.
 The hotel manager agrees that Father Brown can do this work in a room that is next to a passageway that leads from the waiters’ quarters to the terrace where the guests are mingling and is next to the dining table.
 This room has no direct access to the passageway but is linked to the hotel’s cloakroom.

 While he is working in this room, Father Brown is aware of the sound of footsteps in the passageway.
 He deduces that they are all made by the same feet, because of the slight creak of one of the shoes, but they keep switching from a fast walking pace, almost on tiptoe, to a steady heavy pace.
 This keeps on happening until there is a complete pause, followed eventually by a running pace made by the same feet.